kite-sdk/kite-docs/Viewing-with-Impala.md

 +----------------------------------------------+------------+

 ```
-Show movies with titles that start with _Ha_ sorted by title.
+Show movies with titles that start with _Ha_, sorted by title.

 ```
 > select title, avg(ratings.rating)